-15. It is preferred that you not to copy symbolic links and empty files (i.e. batch jobs *.err files) into mass storage as these do not get archived to tape.
+15. It is preferred that you not to copy symbolic links and empty files (i.e. batch jobs *.err files) into mass storage.

 In some circumstances, it may be useful for departments to have mass storage space where collaborators and project teams can store data shared by all members of the group.
 To request departmental mass storage space, open a Help Request ticket.
 Include the following in the Help Request ticket:

 - Primary and second name contacts

 - Onyens accounts to be added to the Linux group

 - Amount of data you need to store

 If you are currently doing any large moves or copies of data (onto or from mass storage) while on the Research Clusters, do not issue the copy command from the command line.
 Use one of the following two options:

 - SLURM’s sbatch: From the command line, submit a job to copy/move the files using the “ms” partition.
 The “ms” partition is a special area with very good connectivity to the mass storage system.
 It is optimized to handle multiple data moves well.
 Here is a sample sbatch command:

 sbatch -p ms --wrap="cp /nas/longleaf/home/<ONYEN>/<FILENAME> /ms/home/<O>/<N>/<ONYEN>/"